How can you tell the difference between prodromal labor and actual labor?

 When you are nearing the end of your pregnancy, you are probably just waiting for that moment your contractions begin.
 It’s time to get this show on the road!

-But it’s hard to pinpoint the actual onset of labor when there are numerous types of contractions that aren’t a response of the real event.
+But it’s hard to pinpoint the actual onset of labor when there are numerous types of contractions that aren’t the real event.

 Not only do some moms experience Braxton-Hicks contractions, but prodromal labor can also give moms false hope.
-By understanding prodromal labor you will be better prepared to distinguish between real labor and false labor.
+By understanding prodromal labor, you will be better prepared to distinguish between real labor and early labor.

 - What Is Prodromal Labor?